“You Want to Charge Me How Much for Travel Insurance?”

 But if not, you’ll know exactly what extra cover you’ll require.
 So you’ll be able to use this specific information to compare the market and get the best possible deal.

-Whatever the conclusion, you’ll be able to go on your cruise with peace of mind, knowing you have exactly the right cover, whether it’s free insurance or it’s at the best price you can possibly get.
+Then, you’ll be able to go on your cruise with peace of mind, confident that you’ve made sure you have exactly the right travel insurance.

 Now here’s a disclaimer: This is not medical advice nor insurance advice.
 The information is not advice and should not be treated as such.
 Always consult a medical / insurance professional if you are in any doubt.